 Randy Van Haverbeke, Fish Biologist, U.S. Fish and Wildlife Service, Arizona Fish and Wildlife Conservation Office

-The most efficient way to sample adult humpback chub that spawn in the LCR is during the spring as capture probabilities in the LCR for adults are much higher than in the mainstem.
-This project provides information required for triggers associated with the BiOp.
-Fall samplingprovides yearly estimates of the abundance of young-of-the-year that have not left the LCR during the monsoon and the best approximation of a long-term dataset of juvenile humpback chub production.
+Implementation of the BiOp on humpback chub in the CRe requires data on humpback chub adult abundance at the LCR confluence.
+However, the most efficient way to collect these data is to sample adult humpback chub that spawn during the spring along the lower 13.6 km of the LCR where capture probabilities are much higher than in the mainstem.
+Fall sampling along the lower 13.6 km of the LCR in turn provides yearly estimates of the abundance of young-of-the-year that have not left the LCR during the monsoon and the best approximation of a long-term dataset of juvenile humpback chub production.
 Data collected during these trips are all used to estimate spring and fall closed population abundance for various size classes of humpback chub (e.g., 100-149 mm, 150-199 mm, > 150 mm, and > 200 mm total length (TL)), and during some years provides abundance estimates of other native fishes (Van Haverbeke, 2013).
 The project also marks juvenile humpback chub (< 100 mm TL) with visible implant elastomer (VIE) tags in the fall in conjunction with JCM project (Project Element G.3) to improve our understanding of juvenile humpback chub production and outmigration.
-Specific objectives for2015–17 (similar to objectives for previous years) are:
+Specific objectives for FY 2018-2020 (similar to objectives for previous years) are:

 Determine length stratified estimates of humpback chub (e.g., >100 mm, ≥150 mm, ≥200 mm) in the lower 13.57 km of the LCR during the spring and fall.